 Avoiding the Dangers of Being Too Good at Your Job

-The answer is not, of course, to start being bad at your job.
+You fear your boss is holding you back because you’re too good at your job.
+The answer is not, of course, to start being bad at it.
 That really is cutting your nose off to spite your face.
 And I am assuming you are keeping your eye on the job ads.
-While you are doing that, there are other options to try to address the issue.
+While you are doing that, there are other options to try to avoid the dangers.

 Because I want to cover the other two points, I will do a separate post on how to have the discussion with your boss on this if you think it might be productive.

 You probably get a lot of recognition from how skilled you are at your job.
-You may have figured out tricks of the trade no one else has and the praise is well deserved.
-But it has gotten you into the present pickle.
+You’ve figured out tricks of the trade no one else has and the praise is well deserved.
+But you’re in the present pickle because of it.
 You are so uniquely valuable that you can’t move ahead.